 - Step #5: Obtain OVPN Files From Your VPN Service

-- Step #6: Set Up a VPN on Your Router (via OpenVPN)
+- Step #6: Install a VPN on Your Router (via OpenVPN)

 In case you’d like to start from scratch, this is where your journey begins.
-Here’s all you need to know about how to set up a VPN on a router in 2020.
+Here’s all you need to know about how to install a VPN (easily and securely) on any router in 2021.

 Step #1: Find a VPN-Compatible Router